 …

-WEP is obsolete.
-The WEP algorithm is unsuitable for the purposes of this standard.

 The use of TKIP is obsolete.
 The TKIP algorithm is unsuitable for the purposes of this standard.

-A STA that has associated with management frame protection enabled shall not use pairwise cipher suite selectors WEP-40, WEP-104, TKIP, or “Use group cipher suite.”
+A STA that has associated with management frame protection enabled shall not use pairwise cipher suite selectors TKIP or “Use group cipher suite.”

-A mesh STA with dot11MeshSecurityActivated equal to true shall not use the pairwise cipher suite selectors WEP-40, WEP-104, or TKIP.
+A mesh STA with dot11MeshSecurityActivated equal to true shall not use the pairwise cipher suite selector TKIP.

-An S1G STA shall not use the pairwise cipher suite selectors WEP-40, WEP-104, TKIP, or “Use group cipher suite”.
+An S1G STA shall not use the pairwise cipher suite selectors TKIP or “Use group cipher suite”.

 6.5.14 SetKeys